john-ghatas/my-zsh-config/README.md

 # Standard theme
 To render the theme correctly set a Powerline patched font as your terminals font or as your IDE font.
 Enjoy!

+# Extra p10k options
+The theme is set to powerlevel9k by default.
+To enable p10k look for this line;

+`ZSH_THEME="powerlevel10k/powerlevel9k"`

+Comment this line and uncomment the following line below it:
+`#ZSH_THEME="powerlevel10k/powerlevel10k"`

+After that run `p10k configure` to set your p10k appearance